flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 ## Training a Text Classification Model

-Here is example code for training a text classifier over the AGNews corpus, using  a combination of simple GloVe embeddings and contextual string embeddings.
+Here is example code for training a text classifier over the AGNews corpus, using  a combination of simple GloVe embeddings and Flair embeddings.
 You need to download the AGNews first to run this code.
 The AGNews corpus can be downloaded [here](https://www.di.unipi.it/~gulli/AG_corpus_of_news_articles.html).

 In this example, we downsample the data to 10% of the original data.